pklimai/architect/README.md

 - Check build of application.
 - Add real gitlab CI/CD with building and pushing to docker-registry.
 - Add integration tests.
+- Support for windows & macOS
+- Client add is very dirty.
+Need to rethink approach.
+Need checks and clean code.
+- Short flag for command architecture.